 There’s no need to create will when something is clearly seen as harmful; your senses help you avoid it as you would any other danger.
 If a large hole appeared in the path ahead would you need strong will to walk around it?

-If while walking home we saw an escaped tiger in the distance the situation by itself would provide both energy and a course of action and energy to carry it out would come at once.
-Our essential problem is we don’t fully see the tiger and so are deprived of the jolt of true perception.
+If while walking home we saw an escaped tiger in the distance a clear and obvious course of action and energy to carry it out would come at once.
+Our essential problem is we’re partially blinded, don’t fully see the tiger and so are deprived of the jolt of true perception.

-The lure of sensual immediacy can best be countered not by “strong will” that after all springs from the same selfish source but by opening an objective link between a present and future self to create less bias toward the former.
+The lure of immediacy can best be countered not by “strong will” but by flattening time between a present and future self, restoring an equal balance between them .
 By seeing the complete picture we’re less likely to make choices unhealthy for the whole organism.
 We recognize reflex desires of the body for the transitory and insignificant instincts they are so that a different set of priorities can emerge.